emberjs/website/source/guides/routing/redirection.md

 ### After the model is known

-If you need some information about the current model in order to decide about the redirection, you should use the `afterModel` hook, where the model is already resolved.
+If you need some information about the current model in order to decide about the redirection, you should either use the `afterModel` or the `redirect` hook.
+They receive the resolved model as the first parameter and the transition as the second one, and thus function as aliases.
+(In fact, the default implementation of `afterModel` just calls `redirect`.)

 ```javascript